School of Science and Mathematics: Biology Department

 - a broad-based curriculum designed to provide Biology Majors with a strong foundation in classical and modern biology,

-- elected graduate courses for Master of Science in Biology and Master of Arts in Education students, and
+- elected graduate courses for Master of Arts in Education students, and

 - specialized service courses, especially for those majoring in health-oriented departments (such as Nursing and Exercise Science).